MuradCade/Notes/Programming Concepts/PHP- OOP - Explained.md

 - [ ] Class and Objects ,
 - [ ] Method (function) and Properties (variables)
 - [ ] Access Modifiers in Properties and Methods
+- [ ] Magic functions such as Construct and Destruct
+- [ ] Inheritance